hcp922/helenas-webpage/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Currently interning at Micron Technology.
+I am a fourth-year Ph.D. student in the Computer Systems Lab (CSL) at Cornell University, under the supervision of Professor José Martínez.
+I am interested in designing new architectures that blend the memory and processing units.
+I am currently part of the Center for Research in Intelligent Storage and Processing in Memory (CRISP) and Center on Durable, Energy-Efficient, Pausable Processing in Polymorphic Memories (DEEP3M).

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv-hcaminal.pdf" "newtab" >}}cv{{< /staticref >}}.